 With a continuously variable transmission, though, you do not have all these gears.
 Actually, you just have one.
 Unlike the individual gears in an ordinary automatic, this gear can handle all speeds.
-That’s why they call it variable
+That’s why they call it variable.

-When you’re driving a vehicle like this, you won’t notice or “feel” gears shifting.
+There are several differences between the automatic and continuously variable transmission, apart from the basic functionality of each.
+Some are more obvious than others.
+For instance, when you’re driving a vehicle with CVT, you won’t notice or “feel” gears shifting.
 You’ll just notice the car getting faster or slower.
 In that sense, it might make for a smoother ride.
-The unusual thing about this kind, is that it essentially chooses the ideal speed for any given situation and holds it constant—even if you’re accelerating the car.
+The unusual thing is that it essentially chooses the ideal speed for any given situation and holds it constant—even if you’re accelerating the car.

 Say, for instance, you try to speed up to pass another car.
-When you slam on the gas, the car will immediately zoom to a nice, brisk speed – but then it will hold steady at that speed, even as you continue to apply pressure to the gas pedal.
+When you slam on the gas, the car will immediately zoom to a nice, brisk speed – but then, it will hold steady at that speed, even as you continue to apply pressure to the gas pedal.
 So that feeling you get in an ordinary automatic, where you climb through the gears, just isn’t there.

 - The power delivered is simple and straightforward.

 - The ride itself tends to be smooth; you never feel the gears shifting, because, well, they don’t!